Sheriff Road–Capitol Heights Line

-The Sheriff Road–Capitol Heights Line, designated Route F14, is a bus route that operates Monday to Saturday that is operated by the Washington Metropolitan Area Transit Authority between New Carrollton station of the Orange Line of the Washington Metro and Naylor Road station of the Green Line of the Washington Metro.
-The line operates every 30-35 minutes during rush hours and 50 minutes at all other times.
-Trips are roughly 60 minutes to complete.
+The Sheriff Road–Capitol Heights Line, designated Route F14, was a bus route that operated Monday to Saturday that was operated by the Washington Metropolitan Area Transit Authority between New Carrollton station of the Orange and Silver Lines of the Washington Metro and Naylor Road station of the Green Line of the Washington Metro.
+The line operated every 30–35 minutes during rush hours and 50 minutes at all other times.
+Trips roughly took 60 minutes to complete.

 Background

-Route F14 operates Monday through Saturday between 4:39 AM to 8:52 PM on weekdays and 5:02 AM to 8:52 PM on Saturdays.
+Route F14 operated Monday through Saturday between 4:39 AM to 8:52 PM on weekdays and 5:02 AM to 8:52 PM on Saturdays.
 The line connects New Carrollton to Temple Hills without having to take Metrorail or enter Washington DC.
-It connects multiple neighborhoods to various Metrorail stations.
-A portion of the F14 routing between Capitol Heights station and Addison Road station along East Capitol Street is replaced by the A12 on Sundays.
+It connected multiple neighborhoods to various Metrorail stations.
+A portion of the F14 routing between Capitol Heights station and Addison Road station along East Capitol Street was replaced by the A12 on Sundays.

-Route F14 currently operates out of Landover Division.
+Route F14 operated out of Landover Division.